CDSLab/IDUG2015/AnomalyApp/README.md

 * Search for DashDB in the search tab or select the **dashDB** service in the Big Data section.
 * In the right hand side panel, the App name would be pre-filled and the service name would be randomly generated.
 The selected plan should be defaulted to Entry plan.
 Click **CREATE**.
 * The App would be required to **RESTAGE**.
 Your DashDB service is now bound with the Node-RED App and it should show up on the App Overview page.
 * For authentication purposes for the DashDB service further on, you would require the username and password at several places.
-This can found by clicking on the **Show Credentials** text on the left bottom part of the SQL Database block.
+This can found by clicking on the **Show Credentials** text on the left bottom part of the DashDB block.
 In the textbox that shows up, make a note of the **username** and **password** among the various attributes.
 You can always refer back to this whenever required.

 ![alt text](https://raw.githubusercontent.com/CDSLab/IDUG2015/master/AnomalyApp/images/showcredentials.bmp)